 The Teaching Method

-Explain card meanings out loud as if teaching someone.
-This reveals gaps in your understanding.
+Explain the meaning of the cards aloud, as if you were teaching someone.
+This will reveal any gaps in your understanding.

 Common Learning Plateaus and How to Overcome Them